 The wetlands of the prairies feature small shallow water bodies that make up the Prairie Pothole Region.
 These glacial potholes are the breeding habitat for waterfowl.
 "Saskatchewan is the duck factory of North America, so a very high percentage of North American ducks are actually born and raised here in Saskatchewan," Shadick said.

-During springtime in the grasslands of this region, Shadick guides tour groups out to an active lek, which is the breeding ground for sharp-tailed grouse.
-This early-morning tour allows birders to hear the grouse dancing in the darkness before they can see them.
-The birds' feet purr as they stomp the ground and their tail-feathers click like rhythmic, rattling bones.
+bones.
 The sound is mesmerizing.